whomwah/rqrcode/README.md

 ...
 ```

+Easy, but unlikely to be readable.
+For this you will need to use one of the many [rendering options](#render-types) below.

 ### Advanced Options

-These are the various QR Code generation options provided by [rqrqcode_core](https://github.com/whomwah/rqrcode_core).
+These are the various QR code generation options provided by the underlying [rqrqcode_core](https://github.com/whomwah/rqrcode_core).
+You may actually only need this library if you don't need the various rendering options `rqrcode` provides, but just need the data structure.

 ```
 string - the string you wish to encode